Update:I’m thrilled to share that I’m a featured blogger for Oprah’s Holiday 2009 where this recipe is being featured!

 This choux dough is so versatile, that you can make the puffs sweet or savory.
 In fact, you can fill ’em with cream to get Cream Puffs, fry them to get farts of nuns, make easy donuts, stuff them, boil them, dip them in chocolate, drizzle them with chocolate, serve ’em with sauteed cherries, make cute little ice cream sandwiches with them, dip in peppermint fudge sauce, boil/saute for parisian gnocchi <- watch those 2 videos of Thomas Keller.

-Basic Pâte à Choux (cream puff dough) Recipe
+Pâte à Choux Recipe - basic recipe

 recipe from Michael Ruhlman